gsmainclusivetechlab/token-docs/docs/usecases/scenarios.md

 **Mobile Money Agent:** The user can also play the role of an agent, using the web interface to approve or reject transactions, or to start transactions in agent-initiated or merchant-initiated scenarios.

 Following you can see some examples of the use case scenarios and diagram flows.
 It is important to mention that there are several other possibilities to test this show case. in the section list of use case scenarios you can check it out the many paths the customer can take.

+📬 - If anyone wish to propose a new Use Case or a new User Scenario.
+Please send as an email trough the token page website.

+🎯 - Remember that all use cases and scenarios described here can be easily customise to adapt to any mobile operator needs.

 ## **Get Token**